 Water Treatment Plant

 Raw water is settled, filtered & disinfected at the City's 7.5 MGD Water Treatment Plant located on Clearview Drive within the City.
-One supervisor, five operators and a mechanic, plus a laboratory technician shared with the wastewater plant, maintain continuous plant operations.
+One supervisor, five operators and a mechanic, plus a laboratory technician, maintain continuous plant operations.

 Wastewater Treatment Plant